Pete Rose: MLB All-Century Team

-Coming clean
+Sports gambling admission

-In his autobiography My Prison Without Bars, published by Rodale, Inc. in Emmaus, Pennsylvania on January 8, 2004, Rose admitted publicly to betting on baseball games and other sports while playing for and managing the Reds.
-He also admitted to betting on Reds games, but said he never bet against the Reds.
-He repeated his admissions in an interview on the ABC news program Primetime Thursday.
-He also said in the book he hoped his admissions would help end his ban from baseball so he could reapply for reinstatement.

-In 2004, ESPN broadcast the television film Hustle starring Tom Sizemore and directed by Peter Bogdanovich, which was primarily based on the Dowd Report without Pete Rose's involvement.
+In his autobiography My Prison Without Bars, published by Rodale, Inc. on January 8, 2004, Rose admitted publicly to betting on baseball games and other sports while playing for and managing the Reds.
+He also admitted to betting on Reds games, but said he never bet against the team.
+Rose repeated his admissions in an interview on the ABC news program Primetime Thursday.
+In the book he stated that he hoped his admissions would help end his ban from baseball so he could reapply for reinstatement.
+Later in 2004, ESPN broadcast the television film Hustle, starring Tom Sizemore and directed by Peter Bogdanovich, which was primarily based on the Dowd Report.

 In March 2007, during an interview on The Dan Patrick Show on ESPN Radio, Rose said, "I bet on my team every night.
 I didn't bet on my team four nights a week.
-I bet on my team to win every night because I loved my team, I believed in my team," he said.
-"I did everything in my power every night to win that game."
+I bet on my team to win every night because I loved my team, I believed in my team ...
+I did everything in my power every night to win that game."

-John Dowd disputed Rose's contention he bet on the Reds every night, asserting Rose did not bet on his team when Mario Soto or Bill Gullickson pitched.
+Dowd disputed Rose's contention he bet on the Reds every night, asserting Rose did not bet on his team when Mario Soto or Bill Gullickson pitched.
 A notebook detailing Rose's daily betting activity shows Rose placed bets on five of the six games Soto started in 1987.
 The lone exception was April 26, 1987, when Rose allegedly placed bets on hockey and basketball games but no baseball games.
 There were also four games Rose did not bet on the Reds in which Gullickson started.

-The criticism of Rose did not diminish after this admission—some Rose supporters were outraged Rose would reverse 15 years of denial as part of a book publicity tour.
-In addition, the timing was called into question; by making his admission just two days after the Baseball Hall of Fame announced its class of 2004 inductees, Rose appeared to be linking himself publicly to the Hall.

 Even after his 2004 admission of gambling, Rose had described his violation of MLB rules with what journalist Kostya Kennedy described as "a kind of swagger, that familiar screw-you defiance".
-On September 11, 2010, however, at a roast of Rose held at Hollywood Casino Lawrenceburg in Indiana on the 25th anniversary of his 4,192nd hit and attended by many teammates, Rose wept while acknowledging he had "disrespected baseball".
+On September 11, 2010, at a roast of Rose held at Hollywood Casino Lawrenceburg in Indiana on the 25th anniversary of his 4,192nd hit and attended by many teammates, Rose wept while acknowledging he had "disrespected baseball".
 He apologized to Pérez and other members of the Big Red Machine, stating, "I guarantee everyone in this room I will never disrespect you again.
 I love the fans, I love the game of baseball, and I love Cincinnati baseball".
 His words and crying surprised those present; a Cincinnati Enquirer reporter said, "It felt completely unscripted, completely sincere and very powerful.
 I had covered Rose for more than 25 years and hadn't ever heard him like that."

+In June 2015, ESPN concluded its own investigation of Rose and determined that he had bet on baseball while still a player–manager.
+The results of the investigation were made public, revealing the records of bets made by Rose.
+Federal authorities had seized the records from one of Rose's associates.